Our detailed guide tells you what you need to know about a Creditor’s Statutory Demand.

 - a debtor has an offsetting claim against the creditor;

-- a Creditor’s Statutory Demand is defective, causing substantial injustice to a debtor unless the demand is set aside;
+- a demand is defective, causing substantial injustice to a debtor unless it is set aside;

 - other reasons.